Excel Weekly News from Contextures September 16, 2014

 To prevent mismatched selections, you can use a macro to clear the dependent cell, when a new selection is made in the first cell.

 Click here to see the details: Macro Clears Dependent Cell

 I'd never thought about using Slicers to control conditional formatting, until I watched a short video by John Michaloudis, from My Excel Online.
 Instead of fussing with the settings, just click a Slicer button, to change the values.
-It would be great on a dashboard, or anywhere else that you want to make it easy for people to adjust things.

-John uses the technique with a pivot table, but you could also do this with regular cells on a worksheet.
+John uses the technique with a pivot table, but you could also do this with regular cells on a dashboard.
 You could even use a Slicer to change values for a formula, for something like a budget or forecast.

 Click here to watch the video, and download the sample file (scroll down to find the videos): 10.13 Control Conditional Formatting with Slicers

 The video is from John's Xtreme Pivot Table course, which has more than 200 videos, along with practice workbooks, finance business cases, and 12 months of personal support.
 You can use the coupon code CONTEXTURES for a 10% discount.

 Here are a few of the Excel articles that I read recently, that you might find useful: